Uncommon Lore: The Original Saxon Math Curriculum. MATH, a firm foundation to build a homeschool on

 What will become of schools when all classrooms are coached by progressively trained, jargon speaking, educators?
 Instead of actually teaching children, will these people focus on smiling broadly, wandering about the rooms, echoing the publishers’ dialogue, and perfecting methods by which they can live, coach, and self-evaluate according to the following advice?

-“If you can’t dazzle them with brilliance, baffle them with bull.” ~ W.C.
+“If you can’t dazzle them with brilliance, baffle them with bullshit.” ~ W.C.
 Fields.

 What will schools become?
 They will become empty buildings with boarded up windows.
 Many have already crossed over that line.